Do you have “flat feet”? Do you think that your flat feet may be causing you pain?

 - Ankle swelling

 These symptoms can also manifest in knee pain and shin splints.
-It is important to not only pay attention to foot and ankle pain but knee and shin pain as well.
+It is important to not only pay attention to foot and ankle pain, but to knee and shin pain as well.

 Treatment for Flat Feet